Cebion/Portmaster_builds/ultimatetapankaikki/README.md

 - OPTIONS.CFG

 # Thanks
-- Special thanks to @kloptops
+- Special thanks to @kloptops for helping me debug the game